TylerTan1/ysyx-workbench/README.md

 ## Overview

-This repository contains my implementation of the "One Student One Chip" (一生一芯) project, a comprehensive RISC-V processor design and verification framework.
+This repository contains my implementation of the "Yisheng Yixin" project, a comprehensive RISC-V processor design and verification framework.
 The project was developed from **February 2025 to July 2025** as part of the YSYX program.

 **Project Website**: https://ysyx.oscc.cc/